maubanel/UE5-Animations/character-anim/README.md

 ##### `Step 13.`\|`ITA`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now in a production game we want to share the same base skeleton where we can.
 To learn more about this go to this [Skeletal Assets Unreal Training Video](https://www.youtube.com/watch?v=JkcJ5bjGPsg) to find out more.
 For us we will use the skeleton that is provided with this geometry.
 So make sure you leave **Skeleton** blank and you can leave all the other settings as default.
+It should set **Skeletal Mesh** and **Import Mesh** to `true` as it should detect the skeleton automatically.
+If it doesn't set these to `true`.

 ![leave settings default](images/SharingMesh.png)